MV Manta Queen 1 Overview

 Although not the newest boat in the Manta Queen fleet, MQ1 is still very much a favourite among the staff and most guests.
 This is mainly down to the large size of the boat, designed more for comfort than to cram in as many as possible.
 Also, the experienced crew and captain ensure that every trip runs smoothly, safely and with lots of fun.

 Many divers choose to take part in a PADI diving course aboard Manta Queen 1, and these are extremely-good value.
 PADI Advanced Open Water Diver and Nitrox (Enriched Air) are the most popular.
 Of course, there are Nitrox filling facilities aboard Manta Queen 1, as well as other amenities to maximize guests’ safety, comfort and convenience.
 All meals, tea & coffee, snacks and drinking water are all free, as well as pick up and drop off in Khao Lak areas on the days of departure and return.
-Phuket transfers are now charged at 250 THB / day, but are availabel at convenient times and on any day.
+Phuket transfers are now charged at 300 THB / day.